 – Using an indeterminate variety of tomato plant was the correct choice.
 You will need to take care to prune wayward vine shoots to focus the plant energy into producing and ripening fruit.
 We also had to prune vines that had grown too long and were laying on the deck.

 – Aside from a few horn worms we plucked from the vines, we saw no pest or diseases that can normally develop with plants grown in the ground.
 Having said that, I remind you again about not watering the plant in the evening.
 The water goes all over the vines, leaves and fruit.
-You need to do it early enough in the day to allow the sun to dry the leaves.
-Otherwise you will risk leaf damage.
+You need to do it early enough in the day to allow the sun and wind to dry the leaves; otherwise you will risk leaf damage.

 – It seems to my wife and me that it has taken longer for the fruit to ripen than it did in the past when we planted tomatoes in the ground.
 I have fertilized it using Miracle Grow because potted plants lose minerals after repeated watering.
 So I don’t think it is lack of nutrients. *** Update: I didn’t find this as much of a problem this year and maybe that is the result of a better fertilizer pattern.